A pressure ulcers or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

 Finally, these supplements come in powder and ready-to-drink varieties and may be flavored or unflavored.

-The research on whether nutritional supplements are effective for the healing or prevention of pressure ulcers is mixed.
+The research on whether nutritional supplements are effective for the healing or prevention of pressure injuries is mixed.

 Creating these mixed results are differences in study methodology, the demographic and clinical status of the study population, the location and duration of the study, and the differences in nutrient composition and dose of the supplement, among others (14).

-Nonetheless, the 2019 Clinical Practice Guideline for the Prevention and Treatment of Pressure Ulcers recommends nutritional supplements or high-calorie, high-protein fortified foods under certain conditions (2).
+Nonetheless, the 2019 Clinical Practice Guideline for the Prevention and Treatment of Pressure Ulcers/Injuries recommends nutritional supplements or high-calorie, high-protein fortified foods under certain conditions (2).

 The clinical practice guideline was developed by the European Pressure Ulcer Advisory Panel, the National Pressure Injury Advisory Panel, and the Pan Pacific Pressure Injury Alliance.

-The guidelines have three recommendations based on an individual’s risk of developing a pressure ulcer, the presence of a stage one pressure ulcer, and the presence of stage two or higher pressure ulcer.
+The guidelines have three recommendations based on an individual’s risk of developing a pressure injury, the presence of a stage one pressure injury, and the presence of stage two or higher pressure injury.

 They are as followed (2):

-- At-risk for pressure ulcers: Offer high-calorie, high-protein fortified foods, nutritional supplements, or both if nutritional requirements cannot be met through the individual’s normal dietary intake.
+- At-risk for pressure injuries: Offer high-calorie, high-protein fortified foods, nutritional supplements, or both if nutritional requirements cannot be met through the individual’s normal dietary intake.

-- Stage one pressure ulcer: Offer high-calorie, high-protein nutritional supplements if nutritional requirements cannot be met through the individual’s normal dietary intake.
+- Stage one pressure injury: Offer high-calorie, high-protein nutritional supplements if nutritional requirements cannot be met through the individual’s normal dietary intake.

-- Stage two or higher pressure ulcer: Provide high-calorie, high-protein, arginine, zinc, and antioxidant nutritional supplements or enteral formula.
+- Stage two or higher pressure injury: Provide high-calorie, high-protein, arginine, zinc, and antioxidant nutritional supplements or enteral formula.

 All three recommendations are intended for individuals who are also malnourished or at risk of malnutrition.